Chandrolsavam: Plot

-Back home, he tries to get back every moment of his past-his teenage romance, the sights and sounds that he had once savoured because he does not have much life left, he is afflicted with cancer.
-Much of the story revolves around his childhood love Indu (Meena), and about the other two friends, one who turns out to be a husband of Indu and another one Ramanunni (Ranjith) who tried to kill her husband and tried to put the blame on Sreehari to get Indu.
-While Sreehari returns Indu was taking care of her bed ridden husband.
-After his return Sreehari proves his innocence to Indu and her husband.
+Back home, he tries to get back every moment of his past teenage romance and the sights and sounds that he had once savoured because he does not have much life left as he is afflicted with cancer.
+Much of the story revolves around his childhood love, Indu, and about the other two friends, one who turns out to be Indu's husband and another, Ramanunni, who tried to kill her husband and put the blame on Sreehari to get Indu.
+While Sreehari returns, Indu is taking care of her bedridden husband.
+After his return, Sreehari proves his innocence to Indu and her husband.
 In an attempt to get Indu, Ramanunni kills Indu's husband.

-Indu comes under the shelter of Sreehari, but she is kidnapped by Ramanunni and saved by Sreehari.
-Meanwhile, Doctor Durga (Khushbu Sundar) enters Sreehari home and everyone gets disappointed by her arrival as they want Indu to be united with Sreehari and Durga reveals the truth that she is running her hospital along with her husband in Delhi.
-And the patient (Sreehari) escaped from their hospital without their knowledge to come to his native village to see his childhood friends.
+Indu comes under the shelter of Sreehari but is kidnapped by Ramanunni and saved by Sreehari.
+Meanwhile, Doctor Durga enters Sreehari's home and everyone is disappointed by her arrival as they want Indu to be united with Sreehari.
+Durga reveals that she is running a hospital along with her husband in Delhi.
+Sreehari, their patient, escaped from the hospital without their knowledge to come to his village to see his childhood friends.
 Sreehari leaves with Indu and Durga for the treatment and viewers are left with a hopeful expectation that he will return healthy.